Karl

 the cell membrane can lead to cell death via necrosis, a

-nonphysiological type of cell destruction, while the use of nsPEFs
+nonphysiological type of cell destruction, while the use of

-on biological cells to permeabilize intracellular organelles can
+nsPEFs on biological cells to permeabilize intracellular

-or nearby tissue in the body due to inflammation and scarring that
+damage to surrounding or nearby tissue in the body due to

-is normally observed with necrosis.
-Investigations of the effects
+necrosis.
+Investigations of the effects of ultrashort, high

-compared to classical plasma membrane electroporation.
-It was
+plasma membrane electroporation.
+It was previously demonstrated

-previously demonstrated that nsPEF invoked signal transduction
+that nsPEF invoked signal transduction mechanisms that initiate

-lines including HL-60 cells (Beebe, S. J., et al. (2002) IEEE
+cells (Beebe, S. J., et al. (2002) IEEE Trans.
+Plasma ScL 30,

-Trans.
-Plasma ScL 30, 286-292; Beebe, SJ., et al. (2003) FASEB J.
+286-292; Beebe, SJ., et al. (2003) FASEB J. 17, 1493-1495).

 [0004] The efficacy of this nsPEF treatment is believed to